Refractory clergy: Refractory clergy

-The oath of loyalty created a massive schism within the clergy.
-Many lower clergy had supported revolutionary calls for reform, even reform within the Church, but this was beyond the pale.
-Thousands of priests, monks, and nuns now had to choose between refusing the oath and risking arrest and punishment, or taking the oath and risking their salvation.
+The oath of loyalty created a massive schism within the French clergy.
+Many lower clergy had initially supported revolutionary calls for reform, even within the Church; but even among them, a large number thought that this was beyond the pale.
+Thousands of priests, monks, and nuns believed that taking the oath meant risking their salvation; yet they had to choose between that and the danger of arrest and punishment.
 On 13 April 1791, the Pope forced the issue by issuing the papal encyclical Charitas, officially condemning the Revolution's actions towards the Church and leveling excommunication upon any clergy who took the oath.

-The clergy was then split into juring priests (those who took the oath) and non-juring or refractory priests (those who refused).
+The clergy split into juring priests (those who took the oath) and non-juring or refractory priests (those who refused).
 Both factions could face persecution, as communities with strong revolutionary sentiments would beat, stone, or even kill non-juring priests, while in more religiously traditional communities juring priests could face similar assaults.

 This controversy was the first major issue to divide the popular masses on revolutionary reforms.
 Never had royalists or other counter-revolutionaries had popular constituencies, but there were many who believed the state had no right to meddle in the affairs of God to this degree and were loyal to their local priests.
-Also, sectors of France that had long-standing conflict with Protestant communities refused to support anything that threatened Catholic supremacy.
-Many clergy previously supportive of the Revolution were driven into opposition, and thousands of clergy hid or fled the country entirely.
+Also, sectors of France that had long-standing conflict with Protestant communities refused to support anything that threatened Catholic doctrine.
+Many clergy who were previously supportive of the Revolution were driven into opposition, and thousands of clergy hid or fled the country entirely.